monarch-initiative/helpdesk/.github/ISSUE_TEMPLATE/new-member.md

 Which group(s) are you a part of (if not the same as above)?

 # Thank you for providing us with this information.
-When you are added as a member of the Monarch GitHub project, you will automatically follow a number of repositories (different ones, depending on your role).
-By default, emails will be sent for all new and updated tickets